 Nipp worked with 677 advanced cancer patients who were unexpectedly hospitalized between September 2014 and May 2016.

-Nipp believes that muscle quality is a sensitive predictor of patient outcomes and could be useful in noting differences in clinical outcomes for patients.
+Nipp believes that muscle quality is a sensitive predictor of patient outcomes and could help note differences in patient clinical outcomes.
 He believes that radiodensity could be a new predictor of outcomes for patients in the near future.

-Body composition itself, determined via routine CT scans, could let a doctor know how a patient is doing health-wise and whether they are beating cancer or not.
+Body composition, determined by routine CT scans, could let a doctor know how a patient is doing health-wise and whether they are beating cancer.

 Keep Yourself in Good Shape and Focus on Strength